noahehall/theBookOfNoah/0current/aws/0networking.md

 - health checks

-  - endpoints, calculated health checks, and CloudWatch alarms can be produced using the Route 53 domain management health checks.
+  - endpoints, calculated health checks, and CloudWatch alarms can be produced using the route53 domain management health checks.

   - latency graph: useful for domains with a global audience
   - invert health check status: useful for a canary page that only appears when an error has manifested